Breaking News

 Banks are reportedly alarmed at such an executive order, according to the Journal.
 They already have legal requirements to collect certain information for law enforcement to fight against financial crimes, including money laundering.
 But those requirements don’t specifically include gathering citizenship information, and there’s no law against noncitizens opening bank accounts in the U.S.

 A White House official told the publication that the new requirement hasn’t been approved and is only being discussed within the Treasury.
-A division of the Treasury department that enforces laws against money laundering and counterterrorism financing could be used to collect the information, an unnamed source told the Journal.
+A division of the Treasury Department that enforces laws against money laundering and counterterrorism financing could be used to collect the information, an unnamed source told the Journal.

 Last year, the Department of Homeland Security forced the Centers for Medicare and Medicaid Services to turn over the personal information of immigrants enrolled in Medicaid, and the U.S. Postal Service has also been enlisted to identify targets.
-The goal seems to be not only increasing the number of deportations, but also to forcing all immigrants, even those with legal status, to the fringes of American society by making them afraid that basic services, government or otherwise, can be used against them.
+The goal seems to be not only increasing the number of deportations but also to force all immigrants, even those with legal status, to the fringes of American society by making them afraid that basic services, government or otherwise, can be used against them.

 Trump’s DHS Sued Over ICE Spying on Protesters